devnullvoid/devnullvoid/README.md

-<h1 align="left">Hey 👋 What's up?</h1>
+# Hey 👋 What's up?

 ###

-<p align="left">My name is Jon.
-I'm a Systems Engineer, currently living in Maryland.
-I'm a Linux SME and self-hosting enthusiast.</p>
+My name is **Jon**.
+I'm a **Systems Engineer**, currently living in Maryland.
+I'm a **Linux SME** and **self-hosting enthusiast**.

 ###

-<h2 align="left">About me</h2>
+## About me<

 ###

+✨ **Creating bugs since:** before GitHub existed!
+Remeber the days of CVS and SVN?

+📚 **I'm currently learning:** Go, NixOS

+🎯 **Aspiring DevOps Engineer**

-<p align="left">✨ Creating bugs since before GitHub existed!
-Remeber the days of CVS and SVN?<br>📚 I'm currently learning: Go, NixOS<br>🎯 Aspiring DevOps Engineer<br>🎲 Fun fact: My love for Linux began with running Red Hat Linux (2003) on a computer built from spare parts.
-The primary purpose was to run ShowEQ, the packet analyzer for EverQuest.
-I soon graduated to Ubuntu and began my journey into self-hosting.<br><br>I currently run a Proxmox cluster at home with 5 nodes that I use as my self-hosting playground.</p>
+🎲 **Fun fact:** My love for Linux began with running Red Hat Linux 8 (2002) on a computer built from spare parts.
+The primary purpose was to run ShowEQ (compiled from source); the packet analyzer for EverQuest.
+I soon graduated to Ubuntu and began my love affair with Linux and self-hosting.

+I currently run a Proxmox cluster at home with 5 nodes that I use as my self-hosting playground.

 ###

-<h2 align="left">I work with</h2>
+## I work with

 ###